Skip to Content

 Iowa LIHEAP is a federally-funded program that helps qualifying households with heating and cooling costs, particularly those with the lowest incomes.

-The assistance amount is based on household income, family size, type of heating fuel, and type of housing — up to $800 per household.
+The assistance amount is based on household income, family size, type of heating fuel, and type of housing.
+Eligible households may receive up to $800 per year as a standard LIHEAP benefit.

-Eligibility is limited to homeowners and renters in Iowa with income up to 200% of the poverty level — about $4,143 a month for a family of three.
+Eligibility is limited to homeowners and renters in Iowa with income up to 200% of the poverty level, which is about $4,442 a month for a family of three.

 How do I apply for LIHEAP in Iowa?